surajjorwar/Insurance-data-analysis-charge_prediction-/README.md

 # Insurance-data-analysis

 In this repository, I have conducted a comprehensive analysis of an insurance dataset to extract meaningful insights and trends.
 The dataset comprises the following columns: age, sex, BMI, gender, number of children, charges, and smoking status.
-Through exploratory data analysis (EDA) and advanced analytical techniques, I have uncovered valuable information that sheds light on various aspects of insurance-related patterns.
+Through exploratory data analysis (EDA) and advanced analytical techniques, I have uncovered valuable information that sheds light on various aspects of insurance-related patterns. and i have also predicted the medical charge with 86.4% accuracy using GradientBoostingRegressor algorithm

 Key Findings: